soutrik71/aws_ec2_automation/README.md

   # While developing in local make sure that you have set all the environment variables
   # aws configure -> AWS_ACCESS_KEY, AWS_SECRET_KEY, AWS_REGION
   # CDK_DEFAULT_ACCOUNT, CDK_DEFAULT_REGION
-  # cdk bootstrap command is used to set up the necessary AWS resources that AWS CDK needs to deploy your infrastructure.
+  # cdk bootstrap -v command is used to set up the necessary AWS resources that AWS CDK needs to deploy your infrastructure.
 It prepares your AWS environment for the first time deployment or when you need to deploy infrastructure that requires certain resources like storing docker image, I am roles, CloudFormation.
   # test the docker image locally
-  # cdk deploy - Deploys your infrastructure to AWS as defined by your CDK stack.
+  # cdk deploy -v --logs - Deploys your infrastructure to AWS as defined by your CDK stack.
-  # cdk destroy - Destroy all resources created about without any traces left.**
+  # cdk destroy -vf - Destroy all resources created about without any traces left.**